nikitapoyarekar05/nexus-bot/README.md

-# Nexus Chatbot built using React, Next.js, AI SDK, Neon, Drizzle, Clerk
+# Nexus Chatbot

 A full-stack Retrieval-Augmented Generation (RAG) chatbot built with Next.js, AI SDK, Drizzle ORM, and Neon Postgres.
 It allows users to chat with AI that can retrieve information from a custom knowledge base.

 ## Tech Stack